ggreg/python-synapse/doc/quickstart/index.rst

 An :class:`Actor` is identified by its *name*.
 It is a string used to localize the actor.
 The actor maintains a :class:`NodeDirectory` that maps a name to an :class:`Actor`'s :class:`node`.
 A :class:`node` is a unit of communication.
-It provides :meth:`send` and :meth:`recv` methods to exhange messages with other nodes.
+It provides :meth:`send` and :meth:`recv` methods to exchange messages with other nodes.

 Start an :class:`AnnounceServer`